Get started with the Java SDK

 Maven Central

-For any of the SDK modules an HTTP client module must be installed.
-The default one is commercetools-http-client.
+For any SDK module, you must install an HTTP client module.
+The default HTTP client module is commercetools-http-client.

 The Spring Framework has an optional dependency to OkHttp in version 3.x.